mikewojtyna/excelnate/README.md

 ### Cell mappers

 The library is designed to easily create your own cell mappers.
-To create a custom cell mapper, simple implement ExcelCellMapper interface and point to the new mapper inside @ExcelCell annotation using cellMapper argument.
+To create a custom cell mapper, simply implement ExcelCellMapper interface and point to the new mapper inside @ExcelCell annotation using cellMapper argument.

 ```java
 @ExcelCell(cellMapper = MyCustomMapper.class,